Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 ```
 </details>

+OK - let's learn one last command that can help us explore tabular text files like gff's.
+What makes it tabular is that each row has the same number of columns, and each column is separate by the same character, in this case a tab.
+A natural thing to want to do is to pull out a single column to work with.
+The Unix command to accomplish this is 'cut'.
+When using cut you will almost always want to use a couple of flags, including -d (delimiter - what separates each column) and -f (field - which column do you want to pull).

-- Question: How about counting the number of rRNA features in a gff(third column) file using grep, cut and wc?
-You can check the usage for cut by typing "cut --help"
+- Question: Let's see if we can increase our pipe complexity by strining together three commands!
+Your task is to count the number of rRNA features in a gff(third column) file using cut, then grep and finally wc?

+*Note - the default delimiter is tab, so you don't need to specify the -d command

 <details>
   <summary>Solution</summary>